 You’re probably mispronouncing its name.

 Most people pronounce the dog breed as Viss-la.
 However, you have to take into account its Hungarian pointer background when you make your pronunciation.
 The correct way to say “Vizsla” is Veesh-la.
 This pronunciation is due to its European roots.

 They are a red-brown color and the AKC requires they stay that way.

-The AKC has strict requirements for dogs to be qualified as purebred within its registered breeds.
+The American Kennel Club has strict requirements for dogs to be qualified as purebred within its registered breeds.
 The Vizsla is no exception.
-In addition to requirements regarding the size of the dog (see above) and the coat length (must be short – long-hair disqualifies a dog), the beautiful red-brown or coppery color is a must to be AKC-registered.
+In addition to requirements regarding the size of the dog (see above) and the coat length (must be short smooth – long-hair disqualifies a dog), the beautiful and smooth red-brown or coppery coat color (also called “golden rust”) is a must to be American Kennel Club-registered.
 If any part of the dog’s nose is black, the dog will not be considered for registration.